Tag Archives: Jesus

 1 Peter 1:8-9 (NIV) 8 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, 9 for you are receiving the goal of your faith, the salvation of your souls.

 So, like I said, this article is not about sinning at all.
 It is about finding Joy in the presence of the Lord.
 I urge you to cultivate in yourself a longing for only Him.
-These lesser joys, that may not be sinful in and of themselves, you will find to be…nothing…in light of Him.
+These lesser joys, that may not be sinful in and of themselves, will be found lacking in light of Him.

-*DISCLAIMER: I published this same article on an earlier blog of mine, but every time I stumble across it I can’t help but think of how relevant it still is.
-So, I thought I’d post it here on my newer blog.
+DISCLAIMER: I published this same article on an earlier blog of mine, but every time I stumble across it I can’t help but think of how relevant it still is.
+So, I’m reposting it here.
+I’ve also updated the text of this blog post again on 4/3/2025 to make it clearer and more relevant to today.

 Give us this Day our Daily Bread